harshavijay85/Image-Compare/README.md

 Proceed to install the other modules with the same pip command.

 # What the app does
-The app basically 4 main things.
+The app basically does 4 main things.
+(Read, compare, loop (N) and save)
 1. It uses urllib to get the .csv file from the public git repo.
 2. The image comparision is done using the numpy module where threshold of "15" is set.
 So if the percentage difference between 2 images is > 15 then they are considered not alike.
 The elapsed time is calculated by the timeit module.
 3. In order to compare N number of images pandas profiling dataframe is used.
 4. The results are found in the results.csv file that gets created in the home directory where you save and execute your icompare.py
+5. Initially imagehash module was used but later used numpy since the later provided much better comparision in terms of percentage whereas imagehash can only give basic differences.

-# Run the App (Approach 1)
+# Run the App locally with the image and source csv files in github (Approach 1)
 Once you have all the files within the git repo cloned to your repo and with python installed along with your modules continue to test the code by following steps.
 1. Download a local copy of the icompare.py file on your pc.
 Execute the python file using the below command.
 All you need is the icompare.py file in case you want to run a test without making any changes to the image files and source csv file.